 State Sales Tax

 4%.
 Hawaii employs a General Excise Tax that applies to a wide range of goods and services.
 Since it's levied on the vendor rather than the buyer, the actual rate consumers pay is closer to 4.2%.
 Only prescription drugs and prostheses are exempt.
 Oahu has a county surcharge tax of 0.5% to pay for a mass transit system.

 Income Tax Range

-Low: 1.4% (on taxable income up to $4,800 for married couples filing jointly and surviving spouses; on up to $2,400 for married couples filing separately and individual filers)
+Low: 1.4% (on taxable income up to $4,800 for married couples filing jointly; on up to $2,400 for married couples filing separately and individual filers)

 High: 11% (on taxable income over $400,000 for married couples filing jointly and surviving spouses; on over $300,000 for married couples filing separately and individual filers)